-An objection to a Child Support decision must be made in writing (except for an objection to a care percentage decision—see the following section).
-You can write us a letter or fill in an Objections Form, explaining why you object and asking us to review the decision.
-To object to a care decision, see 'How to object to care percentage decisions' below.
+An objection to a Child Support decision must be made in writing, except for an objection to a care percentage decision.
+You can write us a letter, or fill in an Objecting to a Child Support decision form, explaining why you are asking us to review the decision.

 Your objection should include the following information:

 - the date of the letter advising you of our decision and the date you received the letter

 - the decision to which you're objecting and the reasons why you think it's incorrect, and

 - documents and evidence to support your objection, if available - you can call us to discuss what evidence you need to provide

 - accessing your Child Support online account through myGov and uploading the letter or the objection form as an attachment

 - filling in the form, or writing a letter, and posting to Department of Human Services, GPO Box 9815, Melbourne, VIC 3001, and

 - faxing the form, or the letter, to 1300 309 949

 We must receive your objection within 28 days of you receiving the letter about the decision.